isubasinghe/pipekit/starting-with-argo.md

 - Go 1.17

 ### Installing Docker
-The Docker website [provides](https://docs.docker.com/get-docker/) a comprehensive guide into installing docker.
+The Docker website [provides](https://docs.docker.com/get-docker/) a comprehensive guide into installing Docker.
 I have provided the steps for macOS, Windows and Ubuntu below, this should still provide help when installing Docker on other distributions.

 #### Windows